orestkara/Airsim/README.md

 # Airsim
 The C++ codes contained in this repository were written for the purpose of my thesis.
-The codes contain an alogorithm implementation for A* for AirSim.
-The code does not take into account various hurdles.
+The codes contain an algorithm implementation for A* for AirSim.
+The code does not take into account the detection of various hurdles.
 There is a suggested implementation within.

 The other code contains a suggested implementation for a RRT algorithm for AirSim.
 That code contains various mechanisms for hurdle avoidance.
 However, it's only a suggested draft and thus wan never finished.
 The suggested implementations have been